skyhoshi/LinuxGSM/.github/ISSUE_TEMPLATE/feature-request.md

 ## Basic info

-* **Distro:** [Ubuntu 18.04]
+* **Distro:** [Ubuntu 20.04]
 * **Game:** [Garry's Mod]
 * **Command:** [Monitor]
 * **LinuxGSM version:** [v20.1.3]

 ## Further Information

-A clear description of what the bug is and any ideas on how to resolve it.
-Plus any further context that might be relevant to the issue.
+A clear description of what the feature is and any ideas on how to achieve this.

-## To Reproduce

-Steps to reproduce the behaviour:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-## Expected behaviour
+## Further Reading

+Provide any useful documentation or resources that might help.